zhenqincn/FedKSeed/README.md

-# FedKSeed
+# [ICML'24] Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes
-**Considering the planned integration of FedKSeed into [FederatedScope-LLM](https://github.com/alibaba/FederatedScope/tree/llm), the official implementation has been moved to [FederatedScope-FedKSeed](https://github.com/alibaba/FederatedScope/tree/FedKSeed).** We suggest to follow [FederatedScope-FedKSeed](https://github.com/alibaba/FederatedScope/tree/FedKSeed) to avoid missing important updates, since the latest code will be released there as a priority.
+**Considering the planned integration of FedKSeed into [FederatedScope-LLM](https://github.com/alibaba/FederatedScope/tree/llm), the official implementation has been moved to [FederatedScope-FedKSeed](https://github.com/alibaba/FederatedScope/tree/FedKSeed).** We highly suggest to follow [FederatedScope-FedKSeed](https://github.com/alibaba/FederatedScope/tree/FedKSeed) to avoid missing the important updates, since the latest code will be released there as a priority.

 ---
 This repository contains the official implementation for the work “**Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes**”.
 See more details in our [paper](https://arxiv.org/abs/2312.06353).